jmfederico/cookiecutter-django-docker/README.md

 Now you can visit https://localhost/

+### Not using Webpack?

+If you are not using Webpack you should delete the Webpack container from the `docker-compose.yml` file.

 ## Running commands

 The recommended way to run commands is inside the Django container:
 ```bash
 # Create Django migrations